microsoft/PythonProgrammingPuzzles/puzzles/README.md

 * <a name="matchingmarkers"></a>**MatchingMarkers** Inspired by
     [ICPC 2019 Problem D: Circular DNA](https://icpc.global/worldfinals/problems/2019%20ACM-ICPC%20World%20Finals/icpc2019.pdf)

     This is trivial in quadratic time, but the challenge is to solve it quickly (i.e., linear time).
-(3 instances)
+(5 instances)

     ```python
     def sat(cut_position: int, ring="yRrsmOkLCHSDJywpVDEDsjgCwSUmtvHMefxxPFdmBIpM", lower=5):
-        """
-        The input is a string of start and end markers "aaBAcGeg" where upper-case characters indicate start markers
-        and lower-case characters indicate ending markers.
-The string indicates a ring (joined at the ends) and the goal is
-        to find a location to split the ring so that there are a maximal number of matched start/end chars where a character
-        (like "a"/"A") is matched if starting at the split and going around the ring, the start-end pairs form a valid
-        nesting like nested parentheses.
-Can you solve it in linear time?
-        """
         line = ring[cut_position:] + ring[:cut_position]
         matches = {c: 0 for c in line.lower()}
         for c in line: